Updated on August 20, 2021

-In order to list your place on Airbnb, you need to have a personal account.
+In order to create a listing on Airbnb, you need to have a personal account.

-Go to Airbnb’s sign-up page and click on “Get started”.
-If you already have an account, log-in using your Google, Facebook or e-mail account.
+Visit Airbnb’s sign-up page and click on “Get started”.
+If you already have an account, log in using your Google, Facebook, or e-mail account.
 If you don’t have an Airbnb account, click on the “Sign up” link at the bottom of the (pop-up) sign-up window and fill out the form.

 Should Airbnb “locate” your City from your IP address (i.e. Athens), it will display the average weekly earnings of other Airbnb hosts in the same area.
 That’s a good motivation to proceed with listing your place!
-You may change your “default” City, if needed (i.e. if your place is not where your’re currently browsing from).
-Average weekly earnings displayed will change accordingly; also once you select the type of place: a) Entire place, b) Private room or c) Shared room.
+You may change your “default” City if needed (i.e. if your place is not where you’re currently browsing from).
+Average weekly earnings displayed will change accordingly; also once you select the type of place: a) Entire place, b) Private room, or c) Shared room.